sensel/morph-docs/docs/api.md

 ## About the API

-The Sensel API is used to get inside all the contact and pressure information from the Morph.
+The Sensel API is used to get inside all the contact and pressure information from the sensor.
 Unlike the predefined functions of the overlays, using the API lets you define the interaction and innovate with the uniquely sensitive pressure technology underneath the unassuming black plastic.

 ### Installation